bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Let x and y be elements of GF(p^2).
-A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit.
-This y value determines two possible x coordinates, namely -x and x.
+A point (x, y) on Curve4Q is serialized in a compressed form as the representation of y with a modified top bit to indicate which of two values of x it may be.

+This y value determines two possible x coordinates, the roots of the curve equation when y is substituted in.
+To determine the difference between these values we introduce an ordering.
 We order the elements of GF(p^2) as follows: to compare x = x0+x1\*i with y = y0+y1\*i assuming all coordinates are in [0, p) we compare x0 with y0, and, if they are equal, compare x1 with y1.
-This is the lexographic ordering on the numerical values of (x0, x1) where each value is represented in the range [0, p).
+This is the lexicographic ordering on the numerical values of (x0, x1) where each value is in the range [0, p).

 The high bit of y is changed to 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.